apluslms/aplus-manual/m01_introduction/05_docker.rst

 students.
 For each submit, it starts a Python grader in the container ``grading-python``.
 Inside that container the student's program is actually run and unit tests executed.
-The results of the unit tests are passed to mooc-grader which passes them to A+ Then A+ shows the score and feedback to the student.
+The results of the unit tests are passed to mooc-grader which passes them to A+.
+Then A+ shows the score and feedback to the student.

 This means that exercise solutions that students have submitted will not remain